For several months now I’ve been reading Leadership in the Wilderness by Dr. Erica Brown.

 2. Send for yourself men and they should spy out the land of Canaan that I am giving to the children of Israel …

-Thirty eight years later, toward the end of his life, Moshe recounts this incident to the people who will be entering the Land:
+Thirty eight years later, toward the end of his life, Moses recounts this incident to the people who will be entering the Land:

 22 And all of you gathered to me and you said, “Let us send men before us and they will spy out the land for us …”

 The problem between these two passages is clear.
-Did Moshe send the spies because God commanded it or because the people demanded it?
+Did Moses send the spies because God commanded it or because the people demanded it?

 Dr. Brown takes this approach (page 118):